Welcome

-We unravel the molecular-genetic mechanisms of key traits within the broader fields of herbivory, endosymbiosis, and reproductive isolation.
+We unravel the molecular-genetic mechanisms of key traits within the broader fields of herbivory, endosymbiosis, pesticide resistance, and reproductive isolation.
 We use interdisciplinary approaches to dissect the mechanistic basis of these complex traits.
+We leverage our love and fascination for arthropods to address these research questions.
+You can find us both in the field and in the molecular lab.

 April 2026 Update